ashawkey/note/writings/examples.md

 * It is of increasing importance for ...  and draws increasing attention.
 * Further ablation study and analysis gives more insights into the proposed method and demonstrate the generalization capability and stability of our model.
+* Experiments on the ... dataset show that xxx outperforms the state-of-the-arts in xxx, especially for ...